-On May 24, 2017, Malta network operators Vodafone and Melita announced a merger to combine their assets under Vodafone’s name in a deal to be finalized in the second half of 2017.
+On 24 May 2017, Malta network operators Vodafone and Melita announced a merger to combine their assets under Vodafone’s name in a deal to be finalised in the second half of 2017.
 Upon approval of the government, possibly as soon as 2018, Melita’s network will disappear off the market.

 Vodafone is Malta’s leading provider in both the number of subscribers and quality of service.
 There is one Vodafone store in the Malta airport that sells cards for EUR20, offering EUR5 of text and phone credit along with 1GB of data.
 All three SIM card sizes are available at Vodafone retail outlets.
 Top-up vouchers are available in denominations of EUR5, EUR10, EUR20 and EUR50.
 To check your balance, dial #123#.

 Vodafone POP is the current line of prepaid SIM cards, having come into existence in 2015.
 They are a monthly combination plan of voice, text and data, but are not data-friendly.
 You will likely have to add on a data bundle to your bill.
 The Vodafone POP offerings are all on 4G/LTE.
 To activate them, text the name of the plan (listed in the table below) to 16200.
 All plans auto-renew, so make sure to cancel yours when your trip is over by texting STOP <plan name> to 16200.

 |POP Star||100||1,000 minutes & 1,000 SMS||500MB||28 days||EUR20.80|

 To access more data, Vodafone offers five data bundles that can last from a day up to a month.
 They are as follows:

 To activate a plan, text the code to 16200.
 Make sure and note that everything except the 24-hour plan renews automatically, so text STOP <code> to 16200 when you leave town.